sthagen/edgedb-edgedb/docs/reference/datamodel/links.rst

 .. note::

   Link properties can only be **primitive** data (scalars, enums, arrays, or tuples) — *not* links to other objects.
-Also note that link properties cannot be made required.
-They are always optional by design.

 Link properties are especially useful with many-to-many relationships, where the link itself is a distinct concept with its own data.
 For relations